 Piazza Bra is Verona’s largest Piazza.
 It sits just inside the Roman walls and is the gateway to Verona.

 It is home to many historic buildings, restaurants, cafes and visitors to the city like to sit and enjoy a drink, or a meal and a view of the Verona Arena.

 Flanked by Palazzos and the Town Hall, and there is a pretty park in the centre of the Piazza, a nice place to sit and catch your breath after long days of sightseeing.
 I hobbled to those seats more than once on my visit when my feet protested the many kilometres I had walked.

-Note: The pathways of Piazza Bra are paved with pink marble, beautiful, but be careful if it rains, they can be quite slippery.
+IMPORTANT NOTE: The pathways of Piazza Bra (and most of the city) are paved with pink marble, beautiful, but be careful if it rains, they are very slippery.